 Performing Arts (Music)

-Music is a prominent component of the Arts Learning Area and has been taught at Greenwood College since 1976.
 Students from Year 7 to Year 12 have the opportunity to participate in the very popular Music Program.

 Enrolment applications are invited from students statewide with places reserved for continuing students.
 Beginner students are also welcome to apply depending on places remaining.